Diary of an Athlete – What’s it like to do sport during pregnancy?

 So, what are good, pregnancy-friendly workout options?

-In addition to strengthening your main muscles, it’s worth adding in some work on your pelvic floor muscles, pelvic motility and balance.
+In addition to strengthening your main muscles, it’s worth adding in some work on your pelvic floor muscles, pelvic mobility, and balance.
 From personal experience, I can attest to the fact that working more specifically on my pelvic floor muscles and adjusting my strength exercises has significantly improved the pelvic pain I was experiencing.

 So, what’s it like to do sports during pregnancy?
 Well, sometimes it flows more smoothly, and sometimes it’s more of a slog.
 But it’s crucial to be attentive to your body and find the right type of activity at every possible stage and in each workout.
-And don’t forget to stop to enjoy that ‘after’ feeling - you know, that ‘high’ which reminds us why we do it, how fun it feels to have worked out, and how important it is to work out again, soon!
+And don’t forget to stop to enjoy that ‘after’ feeling - you know, that ‘high’ which reminds us why we do it, how fun it feels to have worked out, and how important it is to work out again soon!
 So, give yourself a huge pat on the back after every workout, because honestly, you deserve it!

 *ACSM - American College of Sports Medicine